developerdhairya/Docker-Guide/readme.md

 - We can't run Windows 10 container on a linux machine but we can run a linux container on a Windows 10 machine.
 - MacOS don't have inbuilt support for containers so docker uses a lightweight linux VM to run linux containers.
-- We should never specify user as root user in Dockerfile
+- We should never specify user as root user in Dockerfile.
+- Like .gitignore we also have .dockerignore

 **Refer *helper* branch to see get overview of linux and basic docker commands❤️❤️**